ItBurnsWhenICommit/lancer-mcp/tests/fixtures/README.md

 This directory contains pre-indexed test fixtures for integration testing.

+**⚠️ Important**: Fixtures are **not shipped with the repository** and must be generated locally using `scripts/refresh-fixtures.sh`.
+See the "Generating Fixtures" section below.

 ## Overview

 The test fixtures consist of:
 1. **Git mirrors** - Bare Git repositories used for testing
 2. **Database dumps** - PostgreSQL dumps with pre-indexed data
 3. **Metadata** - JSON files describing the fixture contents

+**Why not ship fixtures?**
+- Database dumps can be 100+ MB
+- Git mirrors can be 50+ MB
+- Keeps the repository lightweight
+- Ensures fixtures match your local environment

 ## Repositories